andamira/devela/DOCS/CRATES_README.md

 *A cohesive development layer*

-*devela* is a modular foundation for easing development across diverse domains.

-It aims to reduce cognitive burdens and encourage clarity in creative explorations.
+*devela* is a modular, cohesive foundation for development across diverse domains, aiming to reduce cognitive burden, and to foster clarity in creative explorations.

-At its heart is a quiet dedication to learning, discovery, and sharing practical tools.
+At its heart is a quiet dedication to learning, discovery, and thoughtful sharing.

 ## Features

 Features are grouped into categories, enabling modular and orthogonal development.
 For a full list of features and their categories, see the [Features Documentation].

 [Features Documentation]: https://docs.rs/devela/latest/devela/_info/features/index.html